 Research the locations of rehab centres

-Not every community has a top-notch rehab treatment centre, but most will have access to one within a few hour radius.
+Not every community has a top-notch rehab treatment centre, but most will have access to one within a few hours driving distance.
 If you have a prospective option ready, it can help take a conversation about maybe going to rehab, to planning to attend a specific location for a specific program.

 Help them plan for their time away

 When other people have something to deal with it’s easy to take a one-track mind on their behalf.
-They have a cocaine addiction?
+Do they have cocaine addiction?
 Nothing else matters but going to rehab.
 But that’s not how it works in reality.

 Logistics are important when planning for rehab treatment.
 How will rehab affect their job?
 Who will look after their pet while they’re away?
 Even addressing details like watering the plants can make a difference.
 When someone truly believes that a stay in rehab is a temporary measure to recover, rather than a life-shattering disruption, they are more likely to be amenable to the idea.